AqwamCreates/DataPredict/docs/API/Models/GammaLinearRegression.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.

+* shape: The shape parameter (ν) of the Gamma distribution.
+Controls the skewness of the distribution.
+[Default: 1]

+  * shape = 1: Exponential distribution (most right-skewed).

+  * shape = 2-3: Moderate right-skew (common for game sessions).

+  * shape = 4+: More symmetric, less skewed.

+  * shape → ∞: Approaches normal distribution.

 #### Returns: